lara-zeus/spatie-translatable/README.md

 ## Introduction

-This repository is a fork of the [Filament Spatie Laravel Translatable plugin](https://github.com/filamentphp/spatie-laravel-translatable-plugin), maintained by [Mohamed Sabil](https://github.com/mohamedsabil83) and [Lara Zeus](https://github.com/lara-zeus).
+This repository is a fork of the [Filament Spatie Laravel Translatable plugin](https://github.com/filamentphp/spatie-laravel-translatable-plugin), [Lara Zeus](https://larazeus.com).

 Our objective is to address existing issues, introduce additional features, and enhance the overall functionality of the plugin.